corndeladmin/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 Each play runs one or more tasks.
 Each task calls an Ansible module.
 We will have several tasks in our playbook.
-A playbook runs in order from top to bottom.
+A playbook runs plays in order from top to bottom.
 Within each play, tasks also run in order from top to bottom.

 Let's create our first task, then inspect what it's doing:
 ```
----
 - name: Install Chimera on new web servers
   hosts: webservers
   remote_user: ec2-user